 To minimize risks of myomectomy surgery, your doctor may recommend:

-- Iron supplements and multivitamins.
-If you have iron deficiency anemia from heavy menstrual periods, your doctor might recommend iron supplements and multivitamins to allow you to build up your blood count prior to surgery.
+- Iron supplements.
+If you have iron deficiency anemia from heavy menstrual periods, your doctor might recommend iron supplements to allow you to build up your blood count before surgery.

 - Hormonal treatment.
 Another strategy to correct anemia is hormonal treatment before surgery.
 Your doctor may prescribe a gonadotropin-releasing hormone (Gn-RH) agonist, birth control pills, or other hormonal medication to stop or decrease your menstrual flow.
 When given as therapy, a Gn-RH agonist blocks the production of estrogen and progesterone, stopping menstruation and allowing you to rebuild hemoglobin and iron stores.

-Evidence remains unclear regarding the benefits of Gn-RH agonist therapy before myomectomy.
-Therapy can lead to higher hemoglobin and iron levels, higher red blood cell counts, less blood loss during surgery, and shorter operating times.
-However, Gn-RH agonist therapy may soften and shrink fibroids enough to interfere with their detection and removal.
+Evidence suggests that not every woman should take Gn-RH agonist therapy before myomectomy.
+Gn-RH agonist therapy may soften and shrink fibroids enough to interfere with their detection and removal.
 Cost of the medication and the risk of side effects must be weighed against the benefits.

-- The American College of Obstetrics and Gynecologists.
+- American College of Obstetricians and Gynecologists (ACOG) Committee on Practice Bulletins — Gynecology.
+ACOG Practice Bulletin No. 96.
 Alternatives to hysterectomy in the management of leiomyomas.
-Obstetrics & Gynecology.
+Obstetrics and Gynecology.
 2008;112:387.